kawofong/edu-ai-workshop-foundations/demos/README.md

 1. We will now showcase how an AI agent can dynamically choose its own tools with Temporal.
 Route to the `module_one_04_agentic_loop` directory with `cd module_one_04_agentic_loop`.
 2. Open three terminal windows.
 3. In one terminal window, start the Temporal server with `temporal server start-dev --ui-port 8080` (if not already running).
-4. In another terminal window, navigate to the `module_one_04_agentic_loop` directory and run the worker with `python worker.py`.
+4. In another terminal window, navigate to the `module_one_04_agentic_loop` directory and run the worker with `uv run worker.py`.
-5. In the third terminal window, execute your Workflow with `python starter.py`.
+5. In the third terminal window, execute your Workflow with `uv run starter.py`.
 6. Enter a booking goal when prompted (e.g., "Book a flight from RDU to London on November 18").
 7. Watch as the AI agent:
     - Decides to search for flights first